-The Council approved the adoption of the revised CIPFA Treasury Management Code at its Council meeting on 22 February 2012.
+The Council approved the adoption of the CIPFA Treasury Management Code at its Council meeting on 22 February 2012.

-The Council has incorporated the changes from the revised CIPFA Code of Practice into its treasury policies, procedures and practices.
+The Council has incorporated the changes from the revised CIPFA Treasury Management in the Public Services: Code of Practice 2011 into its treasury policies, procedures and practices.